Screen recording is an increasingly important utility for capturing and sharing knowledge within the enterprise and education.

 At this point, you’ve captured a single image of the screen.
 If all you want is a static screenshot, your job is basically done.
 To capture a recording of your screen, three additional things need to happen:

 Screen capture has been commoditized in recent years.
-Is there any real differentiation between screen recording tools?
-Most screen recording apps look similar on the surface, but there are a lot of functional differences in the way they capture content and in the efficiency and quality of the resulting video.
+Is there any real differentiation between most screen recording software?
+Screen recording apps may look similar on the surface, but there are a lot of functional differences in the way they capture content and in the efficiency and quality of the resulting video.

 Frame rate is the number of times each second that a screen image is captured for use in the recording.
 The faster the frame rate, the smoother the resulting video looks.
 Ideally, you should look for tools that offer 30 frames per second (fps) recording.